MicrosoftDocs/dataexplorer-docs/kusto/concepts/result-truncation.md

 * Increase the relevant query limit temporarily for that query.
 For more information, see **Result truncation** under [query limits](query-limits.md).

  > [!NOTE]
- > We don't recommend that you increase the query limit, since the limits exist to protect the cluster.
-The limits make sure that a single query doesn't disrupt concurrent queries running on the cluster.
+ > We don't recommend that you increase the query limit, since the limits exist to protect the database.
+The limits make sure that a single query doesn't disrupt concurrent queries running on the database.